DiosDelRayo/monerosigner-os/README.md

 # Overview

 A custom linux based operating system built to manage software running on airgapped Bitcoin signing device.
 MoneroSigner is both the project name and [application](https://github.com/DiosDelRayo/MoneroSigner) running on airgapped hardware.
 This custom operating system, like all operating systems, manages the hardware resources and provides them to the application code.
 It's currently designed to run on common Raspberry Pi hardware with [accessories](https://github.com/SeedSigner/seedsigner/#shopping-list).
-The goal of SeedSigner OS is to provide an easy, fast, and secure way to build microSD card image to securely run [SeedSigner](https://seedsigner.com) code.
+The goal of XmrSigner OS is to provide an easy, fast, and secure way to build microSD card image to securely run [XmrSigner](https://xmrsigner.com) code.

 ## ⚙️ Under the Hood

-SeedSigner OS is built using [Buildroot](https://www.buildroot.org).
+XmrSigner OS is built using [Buildroot](https://www.buildroot.org).
 Buildroot is a simple, efficient and easy-to-use tool to generate embedded Linux systems through cross-compilation.
 SeedSigner OS does not fork Buildroot, but uses Buildroot with custom configurations to build microSD card images tailor made for running SeedSigner.

 ## 🛂 Security